-The first year of training will be completed at the University of Missouri Health Science Center in Columbia, Missouri, along with beginning continuity clinics at the Bothwell Family Medicine Associates clinic in Sedalia.
+The first year of training will be completed at the University of Missouri Health Care in Columbia, Missouri, along with beginning continuity clinics at the Bothwell Family Medicine Associates clinic in Sedalia.
 The last two years will be at Bothwell Regional Health Center in Sedalia.

 We are fortunate to have a faculty of committed family medicine physicians, surgeons, pediatricians, internists, orthopedists and cardiologists.
 Self-motivated candidates can thrive in a program that allows flexibility, creativity and unique hands-on experiences.
 Hospital care and office practice will be essential.